apache/arrow-cookbook/python/source/data.rst

 =========================================

-The compute functions in :mod:`arrow.compute` also include most common transformation functions, like airthmetic ones.
+The compute functions in :mod:`arrow.compute` also include common transformations such as arithmetic functions.

 Given an array with all numbers from 0 to 100